List of conspiracy theories: Deep state

+Donald Trump assassination attempts

+Ryan Wesley Routh being detained by police following his attempt to assassinate Trump.

+Donald Trump survived two assassination attempts during his 2024 presidential campaign.
+The first was during a speech in Butler, Pennsylvania by 20-year-old Thomas Crooks on July 13, 2024, and the second occurred while he was golfing at Trump International Golf Club in West Palm Beach, Florida by 58-year-old activist Ryan Wesley Routh on September 15, 2024.

+The lack of security at the Butler, Pennsylvania rally and of public information about Crooks has spawned conspiracy theories.
+Public opinion polls show that over half of Americans believe that Crooks did not act alone.
+Some of the theories claim either that the incident was planned by incumbent President Joe Biden to prevent Trump from getting elected, that it was staged by Republicans to improve Trump's image, or that it was planned by the FBI.
+Several conspiracy theorists including Tucker Carlson have claimed that Crooks was a federal asset.

+The fact that Trump's second assassination attempt in West Palm Beach, Florida, occurred only two months after his first has also spawned conspiracy theories.
+Some theories argued the event was also staged, or that the Secret Service intentionally allowed Routh to get within range of the golf course.
+Due to Routh's public support for Ukraine, including his efforts to recruit foreign fighters, some speculated he was an intelligence operative.

 Sutherland Springs

 The 2017 Sutherland Springs church shooting has also been the subject of multiple conspiracy theories.
 The shooter has been linked to multiple conspiracies, such as identifying him as a Democrat, Hillary Clinton supporter, Bernie Sanders supporter, "alt-left" supporter, antifa member, or radical Muslim; or claiming that he carried an antifa flag and told churchgoers: "This is a communist revolution".
 Some reports also falsely claimed that he targeted the church because they were white conservatives.

 Trump, Biden, and Ukraine

 Beginning in 2017, a sprawling conspiracy theory emerged from 4chan and was spread via right-wing message boards and websites, then via Breitbart and Fox News to then-President Donald Trump and his allies.
 The conspiracy theory holds both that Ukraine (rather than Russia) had interfered in the 2016 United States elections, and that then-Vice President Joe Biden had intervened to protect a company in which his son Hunter was involved.
 The New Yorker found that reporting of the conspiracy in the right wing media was initiated by Peter Schweizer, a former Breitbart News contributor and president of The Government Accountability Institute, "a self-styled corruption watchdog group chaired and funded by conservative mega-donor Rebekah Mercer" and founded by Steve Bannon.